-We have audited the accompanying statements of net assets available for benefits of the Cummins Retirement and Savings Plan (the "Plan") as of December 31, 2015 and 2014, and the related statement of changes in net assets available for benefits for the year ended December 31, 2015.
+We have audited the accompanying statements of net assets available for benefits of the Cummins Retirement and Savings Plan for Certain Collectively Bargained Employees (the "Plan") as of December 31, 2016 and 2015, and the related statement of changes in net assets available for benefits for the year ended December 31, 2016.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.